During late 2013 while I was traveling out-of-town for work, my wife Nicole found our “forever house”.

 By reducing our expenses, we were able to make additional principal payments each month.
 This had a major impact on the dramatic reduction of our mortgage.
 Yes, we had a 15-year mortgage, but we wanted to turn it into a 5-year mortgage.

-I don’t always receive bonuses for work.
-It depends on how my company is doing or how I perform that year.
+I didn't always receive bonuses at work.
+It depended on how my company was doing that year or how I performed.
 During the payoff process, I was fortunate enough to receive two bonuses for a solid performance.
 That unexpected money was also sent to attack the mortgage.